-The course serves three main purposes, analyzing the source code, reverse engineering for closed application (decompiling and debugging) and improving thinking to achieve expanded view of standard vectors. you’ll be provided with a PDF & videos & lab access.
-My method was to read the section on the PDF, then watch the corresponding video, and then implement it in lab environment to get a shell.
+The course serves three main purposes, analyzing the source code, reverse engineering for closed application (decompiling and debugging) and improving thinking to achieve expanded view of standard vectors.
+The Offensive Security team provides you with PDF, videos, and lab access.
+My method was to read the section on the PDF, then watch the corresponding video, and then implement it in a lab environment to get a shell.
 I progressed through the entire thing in about a week.

 Regarding the AWAE syllabus, the course covers the following topics in detail:

 - Tools & Methodologies.